 The College provides a variety of career, technical and academic programs at four main campuses in Warwick, Lincoln, Providence and Newport.
 Courses are also offered at a satellite facility in Westerly.

-In January, 1960, the Rhode Island Junior College state system was established by an act of the Rhode Island General Assembly.
+In January of 1960, the Rhode Island Junior College state system was established by an act of the Rhode Island General Assembly.
 The legislation closely followed the recommendation of a Commission to Study Higher Education, which called for the establishment of a statewide system of junior college campuses with facilities in the Pawtuxet Valley, Blackstone Valley and Mount Hope areas of Rhode Island.

 In March, 1964, the Board of Trustees of State Colleges appointed Dr. William F. Flanagan as the first president of Rhode Island Junior College.
 The College opened its doors in temporary quarters in Providence on September 24, 1964.

 Original plans called for an enrollment of 200 students in the opening class, but because of the large number of applications from both faculty and students, Governor John Chafee permitted the expansion of the initial enrollment to 325 students.

 On October 7, 1964, Royal W. Knight of Warwick made a gift of 80 acres of property, including a historic homestead and other buildings, to the College.
 This became the permanent site of the Rhode Island Junior College campus, named the Knight Campus by the Board of Trustees.
 Later acquisitions of adjoining land increased the campus area to a total of 205 acres.

-The Knight Campus, located in the western section of Warwick, adjacent to Routes 2 and 3 and easily accessible to Routes 95 and 295, was opened in September, 1972, with an enrollment of close to 3,000 students.
+The Knight Campus, located in the western section of Warwick, adjacent to Routes 2 and 3 and easily accessible to Routes 95 and 295, opened in September of 1972, with an enrollment of close to 3,000 students.
 All facilities at this campus are housed under one roof, a futuristic megastructure which encourages social, educational and cultural exchanges among the entire student body.